Skip to main content

 FSA Explains

 Scientists estimate how much of a chemical people can consume daily over their lifetime without being harmed by it.
 This is known as the chemical’s tolerable daily intake (TDI).
-In the UK, BPA currently has a temporary TDI set for it.
+In the UK, the COT has agreed to adopt the TDI of 0.2 ug/kg bw (micrograms per kilogram body weight) per day.

 More information